 Mineral resources

-With one-third of world output, Chile is the top copper-producing nation.
+Chile ranks highest among all the copper-producing countries, with one-third of the global output.
 It also carries reserves of other minerals, including gold, silver, and lithium.

 Agriculture

-Chile's economy mostly depends on agriculture; products for export include grapes, avocados, and apples.
-Moreover helping a vibrant fishing sector is the country's huge coastline.
+Mostly dependent on agriculture, Chile's economy consists of exports of grapes, avocados, and apples.
+Moreover, helping a vibrant fishing sector is the country's huge coastline.

 Education